2025 WRC2 Championship

-The 2025 FIA WRC2 Championship is the thirteenth season of WRC2, a rallying championship for organised and governed by the Fédération Internationale de l'Automobile as the second-highest tier of international rallying.
+The 2025 FIA WRC2 Championship was the thirteenth season of WRC2, a rallying championship for organised and governed by the Fédération Internationale de l'Automobile as the second-highest tier of international rallying.
 It is open to privateers and teams using cars complying with Group Rally2 regulations.
 The championship began in January 2025 with the Monte Carlo Rally and would conclude in November 2025 with the Rally Saudi Arabia, and runs in support of the 2025 World Rally Championship.

 Sami Pajari and Enni Mälkönen were the defending drivers' and co-drivers' champions.
 However, Pajari did not defend his title as he was promoted to the top tier by Toyota Gazoo Racing WRT.
 Oliver Solberg and Elliott Edmondson became the 2025 WRC2 champions.